TobiasBrasileiroReyes/VO2max-Mask/README.md

 ## Battery Charging Instructions
 The LiPo battery (E503450, 1000 mAh) is charged directly through the USB-C port on the TTGO T-Display board.
-Guideline:
   1. Turn the on/off switch to ON (charging will NOT start if the switch is OFF)
-  2. Connect a USB-C cable to the device.
+  2. Connect a USB-C cable to the device to provide power.
-  3. A small red LED next to the USB-C port will turn on → charging.
-  4. When charging is complete, the LED will turn green.

 ### Steps to Build & Use